BreX900/index_generator/README.md

       name: index_generator
       # Use package-style exports for internal files (e.g., 'package:app/main.dart' instead of 'main.dart')
       use_package_exports: true
+      # Custom output path for the generated index file (optional)
+      # If not specified, the file will be created in the directory_path
+      output_path: lib/generated
 ```

 - **directory_path**: Path in which to create the index file.
 All filters will get the relative path from this directory
+- **output_path**: Custom output path for the generated index file.
+If not specified, the file will be created in the directory_path
 - **file_name**: Prioritize ownership in folders, otherwise it will use the one defined in the generator with `default_file_name` key.
   If it is missing, if the folder is `lib` it will use the package name otherwise the folder name
 - **name**: The name of the library used in the index dart file by the `library` keyword